hakeemtfrank/hakeemtfrank.github.io/index.md

 - **\[Fab 2018\]** Organizing annual [R&D Showcase 2018](https://iiit.ac.in/randd/), at IIIT Hyderabad.

 - **\[Jan 2018\]** Will be working as a "Mentor" [for Foundations of Artificial Intelligence and Machine Learning](https://www.talentsprint.com/aiml.dpl).

+## Bio

+I am a Computer Science MS student at IIIT Hyderabad, working under the guidance of Prof. C. V. Jawahar.